Popular:

 When you think about debating minimalist vs. maximalist design styles, core distinctions emerge.
 Minimalist designers attempt to communicate as much information as possible with as few visual elements as possible.
 Maximalist designers seek to cohesively implement a wide variety of graphic elements into their work.
 Our agency is not totally on one side of this argument.

 I would say we certainly have a minimalist approach to designing logos, keeping it more simple and clean, although we think using enough white space to make sure the user is focusing on exactly what you want them to focus on in the design or CTA.
-But we also like to use some modern maximalist elements on websites incorporating animation, video motion backgrounds, bright colors, and bold visuals sometimes.
+But we also like to use some modern maximalist elements on websites incorporating animation, free video motion backgrounds, bright colors, and bold visuals sometimes.

 So I also think when picking an approach you have to think about who the target audience is.
 For example, if you’re trying to disrupt a certain market niche or designing for a youthful and bold audience, then a maximalist design can help catch and keep the attention of your viewers and set you apart from competitors.
 I think about it in terms of responsive web design.
 Minimalist designs can look expansive and beautiful on large screens.
 What’s more, they tend to be more user-friendly and legible on smaller ones.